pamarthipk/Prediction-of-Heart-disease-at-early-stage-using-machine-learning-algorithms/README.md

-# Heart Disease Prediction Using Machine Learning
+# Heart Disease Prediction At Early Stage Using Machine Learning Algorithms

 This project aims to predict the likelihood of heart disease in individuals based on a range of health metrics.
 By leveraging various machine learning algorithms, we evaluate which model best identifies early indicators of heart disease, supporting timely diagnosis and preventive healthcare.